Here are my Top Ten injury myths. They are all things that I have either heard people say or that I have thought myself.

 - You can only get a repetitive strain injury in your hands.
 Any part of the body and any bodily tissue can experience a repetitive strain injury a.k.a. an overuse injury.

-plus some bonus myths!
+plus five bonus myths!

 11. the injury developed when you first felt some pain.
 The injury could have been developing for years previously.